DrChristophFH/jarvis/README.md

 - [x] node based settings, the easiest with shortcuts or button context menu
 - [x] Class List (see methods, fields (also static fields), inheritance, interfaces)
 - [x] object tree list indentation fucked
+- [x] window display controls
+- [ ] call stack type to simple with hint
+- [ ] generic signature display and resolving
-- [ ] sort methods in class list based on declaring Type
+- [ ] sort methods in class list based on declaring Type -> ordered list of JRefType and List<Method>
+- [ ] tie class model with object model
+- [ ] add context options (display in class list, filter in object list)
+- [ ] local var list to standard debugger tree list
+- [ ] manual layouting in object graph -> determines spring sizes to neighbours (do rendering first -> renderers populate links and add to layout queue -> used by layouter -> renderers determine layout)
+- [ ] refactor layouting stuff into own class
 - [ ] object filtering in object list
 - [ ] current line preview
 - [ ] better breakpoint selection and adding with line display